-Pathologies of the pancreas, which are of particular importance because of the many essential functions of the pancreas.
-The pancreas is a gland with three types of cells that serve three different functions.
+Pathologies of the pancreas.
+The pancreas (Fig. 1) is affected by a variety of congenital and acquired diseases.
+These diseases can have grave consequences because the pancreas is a gland with three types of cells that serve three different functions.
 Acinar cells produce digestive enzymes, duct cells produce a bicarbonate-rich fluid, and islet of Langerhans cells produce insulin and other hormones that regulate nutrient-associated metabolism.
-Disorders occur when normal function is disrupted through germline mutations (mutations within a lineage of cells forming the gametes), acquired mutations (genetic changes limited to somatic cells, not germ cells, and a major cause of cancer), injury, or inflammation.
-Because the pancreas has different functions, the diseases of the exocrine portion of the pancreas will be separated from the endocrine lesions in this discussion.
-See also: Pancreas
+Disorders occur when normal function of the pancreas is disrupted through germline mutations [mutations within a lineage of cells forming the gametes (sex or germ cells)], acquired mutations [genetic changes limited to somatic (body) cells, and a major cause of cancer], injury, or inflammation.
+See also: Enzyme; Gland; Hormone; Inflammation; Insulin; Metabolism; Mutation; Pancreas

 The content above is only an excerpt.